This article has links to products and services we recommend, which we may make a commission from.

-The tasting room with exquisite views is worth visiting.
+The tasting room is worth visiting for its exquisite views.
 Perched on the mountain right above the winemaking facility, soak in the mesmerizing views of the vineyards.

-During our visit, we tasted a variety of Rupel Wines from their different lines.
+During our visit, we sampled a variety of Rupel Wines from their different lines.
 A tasty plate of banitsa and a platter of local cheeses and cured meats accompanied the tasting.

-We enjoyed wines from local grapes like the white Sandanski Misket and Melnik 55 from two different lines.
+We enjoyed wines from local grapes like the white Sandanski Misket and Melnik 55.

-Rupel Winery specialities like the Spancha Nebbiolo & Sangiovese was a delightful twist on these popular Italian varieties.
+Rupel Winery specialty wines like the Spancha Nebbiolo & Sangiovese were a delightful twist on the popular Italian varieties.
 And the playful Gramatik label and fine wines capped the experience.